Backups

 chmod +x backup_versioned.sh

-If Windows line ending problems:
+If Windows line endings cause issues:

 dos2unix backup_versioned.sh